Our Sheets & Duvet Sets

 How often should you wash your down pillows?
 The common rule is once or twice a year but in more tropical climates where you may sweat a lot at night, don’t hesitate to wash more frequently.
 Remember this is for your pillows, not pillowcases which should be washed much more frequently!

-Drying your pillow
+1. Drying your pillow

 When it comes to drying your down pillow it’s incredibly important that you ensure all moisture has evaporated.
-Down pillows can easily develop mold or mildew, so this vigilance is important!
+Down pillows can easily develop mold or mildew, so vigilance is important!

 The general rule of thumb is 2 - 3 hours to fully dry two standard size down pillows.
 Use a large dryer and set to low or medium heat.
 Make sure there’s enough room in your dryer for the pillows to toss around as they dry as this helps kick out the moisture.